Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A Developer and a Tester work together to write and test code.
 - [ ] Managers doing performance reviews by comparing one programmer's code to another's.
-- [ ] The Scrum Team is divided into several two-person Development Teams that consolidate work in a Scrum of Scrums.
+- [ ] The Scrum Team is divided into several two-person Developers groups that consolidate work in a Scrum of Scrums.
 - [x] Two Developers writing code together, providing constant peer review.
 - [ ] Two programmers write code separately.
 A third programmer integrates the work.